Incredibly Moist and Easy Carrot Cake Recipe

 How To Make the Best Carrot Cake

-- It has lots of carrots.
-We add three cups of carrots to the carrot cake.
-When we first tested it, we scaled that back to two cups since three cups just sounded a bit extreme.
+Lots of carrots make this the best carrot cake.
+I like to hand grate my carrots since I prefer the texture, but you can use your food processor or buy pre-grated carrots from the store.
+When we first tested the cake, we scaled the amount of carrots back to two cups since three cups just sounded a bit extreme.
 After baking and letting it cool, we were a little disappointed.
 So if you’re making the cake and start to second-guess the number of carrots called for in our recipe below, don’t.
 You need all three cups.
 It is a carrot cake, after all.

-When it comes to baking the cake, divide the batter between two buttered and floured cake pans.
+When it comes to baking the cake, divide the batter between two buttered and floured cake pans and bake until done.
 The cake layers bake in the oven for 35 to 40 minutes (they smell fantastic).
 After baking, let the layers cool then frost with your favorite frosting.

 We love our extra creamy cream cheese frosting.
 It’s soft and creamy and doesn’t firm up like some cake frostings.
 (If this is what you are looking for, check the notes section of the recipe, we provide alternatives).